dbrumley/fuzz-init/README.md

 The easiest way to get started integrating fuzzing into your app is by using `fuzz-init`.
-This CLI tool enables you to quickly start building the proper scaffolding and new fuzz harness, with everything set up for you to run with fuzzers like AFL, libfuzzer, and Mayhem.
-You can also create a new skeleton template for a new app that includes fuzzing and follows best practices.
+This CLI tool enables you to quickly start building the proper scaffolding and new fuzz harness, with everything set up for you to run with fuzzers like AFL, libfuzzer, HonggFuzz, and Mayhem.
+You can also create a new skeleton template for a new app that includes fuzzing, unit testing, and follows best practices.

 ## Quick Start